-Although masked today, this home was originally built as a Greek Revival style one room schoolhouse for the Holt School District in 1869.
+Although masked today, this home was originally built as a Gothic Revival style one room schoolhouse for the Holt School District in 1869.
 Gable end facing Salem St. with double entrances, left door for boys and right door for girls.

 Original owner: Town of Andover

 Themes: Architectural, Community development, education

 This property is site of the Holt District Schools through the 19th Century.
 The home on this site today is actually the former schoolhouse, built in 1869, with a second story added and an ell off the back with attached garage.